Julianne Moore: Early work and breakthrough (1985–1993)

 Moore moved to Manhattan, New York after graduating and worked as a waitress.
 After registering her stage name with Actors' Equity, she started her career in 1985 off-Broadway.
 Her first screen role came in 1984, in an episode of the soap opera The Edge of Night.
 Her break was a year later when she joined the cast of As the World Turns.
 Playing the dual roles of half-sisters Frannie and Sabrina Hughes, she found the intensive work to be an important learning experience and she said, "I gained confidence and learned to take responsibility."

 Moore performed on the show until 1988, when she won a Daytime Emmy Award for Outstanding Ingenue in a Drama Series.
 Before leaving As the World Turns, she had a role in the 1987 CBS miniseries I'll Take Manhattan.
 Once she finished her contract at World Turns, she played Ophelia in a Guthrie Theater production of Hamlet opposite Željko Ivanek.
 The actress returned intermittently to television over the next three years, appearing in the TV movies Money, Power, Murder (1989), The Last to Go (1991), and Cast a Deadly Spell (1991).
 In 1990, Moore began working with stage director Andre Gregory on a workshop theatre production of Chekhov's Uncle Vanya.
 Described by Moore as being "one of the most fundamentally important acting experiences I ever had", the group took four years to explore the text and then give intimate performances to friends.
-Also in 1990, Moore made her cinematic debut as a mummy's victim in Tales from the Darkside: The Movie, a low-budget horror which she later called "terrible".
+Also in 1990, Moore made her cinematic debut as a mummy's victim in Tales from the Darkside: The Movie, a low-budget horror that she later called "terrible".